wexi/amforth-shadow/doc/source/TG/recipes/Forget.rst

 everything.
 Traditional forth's have the word :command:`FORGET`.
 Amforth uses another, more modern approach: :command:`marker`.

 :command:`marker` needs planning.
-Before use, include the `file:`dict_wl.inc` into your list of include packages to generate the hex files.
-Next two forth source files need to be uploaded to the controller: :file:`lib/ans94/core/postpone.frt` and :file:`lib/ans94/core-ext/marker.frt` (in that order).
-If you encouter errors that the word ``set-current`` is not defined, you forgot to include the :file:`dict_wl.inc`.
+Before use, include the `file:`dict_compiler2.inc` into your list of include packages to generate the hex files.
+Next upload the file :file:`lib/ans94/core-ext/marker.frt`.
+If you encouter errors that the word ``set-current`` is not defined, you forgot to include the file :file:`dict_compiler2.inc`.

-Now the command :command:`marker` is used to create a named snapshot of the current memory state to that you can return to any time afterwards.
+Now the command :command:`marker` creates a named snapshot of the current memory state to that you can return to any time afterwards.
 This includes all definitions and wordlists defined after the snapshot is taken.
 They get completely deleted and the occupied memories (flash, ram, eeprom) are available again.

 .. code-block:: console